savonet/book/workflow.md

 Instead of having a static playlist, you might want to use you own script to generate the song which should be played next (e.g. you might fetch requests from users from the web or a database, or you might have a neural network deciding for you which song is the best to be played next).
-In this case you should use `request.dynamic`, which takes as argument a function returning the next song to be played.
-This function has type `() -> request('a)`, meaning that it takes no argument and returns a request.
-For instance, suppose that we have a script called `next-song`, which echoes the next song to be played on the standard output.
+In order to proceed in this way, you should use the `request.dynamic` operator, which takes as argument a function returning the next song to be played: this function has type `() -> request('a)`, meaning that it takes no argument and returns a request.
+For instance, suppose that we have a script called `next-song`, which echoes on the standard output the next song to be played on the standard output.
 A degenerate example of such a script, using the shell, could be

 ```{.bash include="liq/next-song"}
 ```